 Scientific Principles

 In 1998 the Council introduced a set of broad scientific principles and applied these principles to a description of the Columbia River as an ecosystem in the publication Development of a Regional Framework (NPCC 1998, Document 98-16).
 Subsequently, the Council continued to develop an explicit scientific foundation by articulating a set of eight scientific principles and discussing their implications for salmon restoration (see, 2000 Columbia River Basin Fish and Wildlife Program, NPCC Document 2000-19, page 15).
-These principles were derived from a number of reviews and recovery strategies for Columbia River salmon including Return to the River (Williams 2005) that developed a conceptual foundation for restoration of salmonid fish in the Columbia River Basin.
+These principles were derived from a number of reviews and recovery strategies for Columbia River fish, wildlife and their habitat including Return to the River (Williams 2005) that developed a conceptual foundation for restoration of fish, wildlife and their habitat in the Columbia River Basin.
 The scientific principles are grounded in established scientific literature to provide a stable foundation for the Council’s program (see Columbia River Basin Fish and Wildlife Program, 2000, Section B2 (Basinwide Provisions).
 The Council intends that all actions taken to implement this program be consistent with these principles:

 Principle 1.
 The abundance, productivity and diversity of organisms are integrally linked to the characteristics of their ecosystems.